tkarabela/moonwatch-rs/README.md

 # Moonwatch.rs

+🚧 _This is an early development version of the software._ 🚧

+Moonwatch.rs is a privacy-focused digital wellbeing app.
+Get insights into how you spend your screen time – you choose what data is tracked and where it is stored.

+You can run Moonwatch.rs completely self-hosted on your desktop or laptop;
+aggregating data from multiple machines is also possible via a network drive or any of the "Shared Folder" cloud services (eg. Dropbox, OneDrive, MEGA, etc.).

+_Currently, Moonwatch.rs consists only of the `moonwatcher` daemon, which is a background service recording active window at regular intervals and logging it into `.jsonl` files.
+More features including analytics and GUI are planned._

 ## The `moonwatcher` daemon

+### Supported platforms

+- Linux (and other unix-like systems), GNOME, X11
+  - dependencies: `gnome-screensaver-command`, `xprintidle`, `xdotool`
+  - tested on Ubuntu 22.04 LTS
+- Windows
+  - no dependencies
+  - tested on Windows 10 22H2

 ### Installation

 Tested on Ubuntu 22.04 LTS.

 - Clone the repository.
-- `./build.py && ./build/install_unix.py`
+- `./build_linux.py && ./build/moonwatch-rs_0.1.0_Linux-x86-64/install_unix.py`
 - This will install into `~/.moonwatcher-rs`.
   - It sets up a Systemd user service `moonwatcher-rs` that starts `moonwatcher` on startup.
   - Events are written to `~/.moonwatcher-rs/logs`
   - To customize, edit `~/.moonwatcher-rs/config.json`
   - To check up on the daemon, run `systemctl --user status moonwatch-rs`
   - To reload config, run `systemctl --user reload moonwatch-rs`

-Supported platforms:

-- Linux (and other unix-like systems), GNOME, X11
-  - dependencies: `gnome-screensaver-command`, `xprintidle`, `xdotool`
-  - tested on Ubuntu 22.04 LTS

 ### CLI